 What Is Sedation Dentistry?

-Sedation dentistry is more than the anesthesia commonly given for pain control.
+Nitrous Oxide dentistry is more than the anesthesia commonly given for pain control.
 Sometimes known as sleep dentistry patients with high anxiety often need some form of additional sedation.
 It refers to the extra calming of a patient before and during an appointment.
-It can be broad and general sedation such as an intravenous (IV) injection, or minimal such as inhaled sedation nitrous oxide gas or laughing gas.
+It can be broad and general sedation such as an intravenous (IV) injection, or minimal such as inhaled sedation gas or Nitrous Oxide.
 Oral sedation such as Valium is taken at about 1 hour before the appointment.

 How Much Does Sedation Dentistry Cost?

-Sedation dentistry cost ranges from $50.00 for nitrous oxide to $250 for oral sedation.
+Sedation dentistry cost ranges from $50.00 for inhaled gas to $250 for oral sedation.
 Insurance does not usually cover the cost.

 Oral Sedation Dentistry vs. IV Sedation Dentistry